aallam/aallam.github.io/_posts/rxjava/2019-05-01-rxjava:-transformers.md

 Subscriber 1: IndexedValue(index=8, value=Delta)
 Subscriber 1: IndexedValue(index=9, value=Epsilon)
 ```
-A single instance (and state) of `AtomicInteger` was shared between both subscriptions.
-On the second subscription, instead of starting over at 0, it picks up at the index left by the previous subscription and starts at index 5 since the previous subscription ended at 4.
+A single instance (and state) of `AtomicInteger` is shared between both subscriptions.
+On the second subscription, instead of starting over at 0, it picks up at the index left by the earlier subscription and starts at index 5 since it ended at 4.

 - - - -
-_Note: In Kotlin, instead of using Transformers, it is possible to leverage extension functions to add operators to `Observable` and `Flowable` types._
+_Note: in Kotlin, instead of using Transformers, it's possible to leverage extension functions to add operators to `Observable` and `Flowable` types._